 - Animals being raised for meat can be given antibiotics only by a vet treating sickness, and antibiotics must be cleared from the animal’s system prior to slaughter

 NOT THIS: Are you paying more for turkeys labeled “hormone-free?”
 Save your dollars, because no poultry in the U.S. is allowed to receive hormones.
-They are in fact, all hormone-free (can you say greenwashing?).
+So they are all hormone-free (can you say greenwashing?).
 Turkeys labeled “natural,” “pastured,” and “conventional meat” do not have the same standards or inspections as USDA Organic.

 - Avoid: “Free-range” — although this term is regulated by the government and indicates the turkey must have access to the outdoors, the area may be quite small and the frequency and duration of access aren’t specified.
 No on-site review of operation is required for this label.
 And painful surgical procedures without pain meds are permitted.

 GREEN THIS: Avoid nonstick cookware.
-Use cast iron, food-grade stainless steel, or ceramic cookware and glass, earthenware, or cast iron for baking to avoid aluminum and perfluorchemical (PFC) exposure.
+Use cast iron, food-grade stainless steel, or ceramic cookware and glass, earthenware, or cast iron for baking to avoid aluminum and perfluorochemical (PFC) exposure.

-GREEN THIS: Buy 100 percent whole grain and 100 percent whole wheat.
-Eat the correct type of carbohydrates.
+GREEN THIS: Eat the correct type of carbohydrates; buy 100% whole grain and 100% whole wheat.
 A “good carb” contains “whole-grain” or “stone-ground” flour.
 Don’t look for this in the large print on the package as they can stretch the truth here.
 Look for these words near the top of the ingredient list.
 Whole-grain and stone-ground flours contain the entire grain kernel, hence more nutrients.
 Also, choose USDA Organic and Non-GMO Project Verified items.

 NOT THIS: Remember that just “wheat flour,” and “unbleached wheat flour” do not contain the whole grain.
 Also, avoid the word “enriched.”
 It sounds nice, but it’s not!
 Enriched means they stripped the grain from everything good and healthy, including fiber and B vitamins, then attempted to add the vitamins back in, except the form they add back in is inferior and not absorbed as well by the body.

-NOT THIS: Avoid the EWG’s Dirty Dozen list of produce (fruits and veggies found with the highest levels of pesticide residue), or purchase only organic produce when buying: strawberries, spinach, nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, potatoes, sweet bell peppers, and hot peppers.
+NOT THIS: Avoid the EWG’s Dirty Dozen list of produce (fruits and veggies found with the highest levels of pesticide residue), or purchase only organic produce.
+The 2021 Dirty Dozen list includes strawberries, spinach, kale/collard/mustard greens, nectarines, apples, grapes, cherries, peaches, pears, bell peppers/hot peppers, celery, and tomatoes.